My Ex Keeps Texting Me: Should I Talk To My Ex?

 - Was there outside tension that interfered with your relationship and made it hard to stay together?

 There can be dozens of reasons that you separate in the first place.
 The big question that needs to be asked is, can you come to a common-grounds decision where you will both be happy.

-Resuming communications via text maybe your ex’s way of testing the waters.
-Perhaps they just miss the friendship you had that brought you together in the first place.
+Resuming communications via text may be your ex’s way of testing the waters.
+Perhaps they miss the friendship you had that brought you together in the first place.
 Maybe your ex wants you to miss them as much as they miss you.
 Your ex may want to see if you have already moved on and are in another relationship.
-Perhaps the breakup was sudden or abrupt, and they simply need closure.
+Perhaps the breakup was sudden or abrupt, and they need closure.
 Do not forget that your ex may have had a few drinks and could be drunk texting you for a late-night booty call.
 These texts typically do not end well when responded to; if it’s late at night and your ex is texting you, ignoring it until the morning may be the best option.

-Whatever the reason, you need to decide where you want the relationship to go before you engage in any conversations.
+Whatever the reason, you need to decide where you want the relationship to go before engaging in any conversations.
 Then you need to be straight with them and ask what their intentions are for the future.
 What you think they are saying via text message and what they are actually feeling could be two very different things.

 My Ex Is Texting Me, And I Don’t Want To Give Mixed Signals.

 The last thing you want to do is lead your ex on and give them false hope.
-If they are trying to make amends and still have feelings for you and you have no desire to reunite, then you cannot maintain a texting relationship.
+If they are trying to make amends and still have feelings for you and have no desire to reunite, you cannot maintain a texting relationship.

 Your ex is your ex for a reason, and you need to state how you feel and what you expect in the future.
 Here are some examples of how you should respond to a message from your ex.